Solar Panel System: Solar Panel Roof

 Cash Purchase

 It’s as simple as that.
-You can purchase your rooftop solar system in cash and pay nothing costs for monthly or interest.
+You can purchase your solar rooftop system in cash and pay nothing costs for monthly or interest.

 Loan/Financing